dart-lang/site-www/src/tools/pub/package-layout.md

   CHANGELOG.md
 {% endprettify %}

-To show users the latest changes to your package, you can include a changelog file where you can write a short note about the changes in your latest release.
-When you upload your package to the
+Include a `CHANGELOG.md` file that has a section for each release of your package, with notes to help users of your package upgrade.
+Users of your package often review the changelog to discover bug fixes and new features, or to determine how much effort it will take to upgrade to the latest version of your package.

+To support tools that parse `CHANGELOG.md`, use the following format:

+* Each version has its own section with a heading.
+* The version headings are either all level 1 or all level 2.
+* The version heading text contains a package version number, optionally prefixed with "v".

-[pub.dev site,]({{site.pub}}) your package's `CHANGELOG.md` file (if any)
-appears in the changelog tab, rendered as [Markdown.][Markdown]
+When you upload your package to the [pub.dev site,]({{site.pub}}) your package's `CHANGELOG.md` file (if any) appears in the **Changelog** tab, rendered as [Markdown.][Markdown]

+Here's an example of a `CHANGELOG.md` file.
+As the example shows, you can add subsections.

+{% prettify markdown tag=pre+code %}
+# 1.0.1

+* Fixed missing exclamation mark in `sayHi()` method.

+# 1.0.0

+* **Breaking change:** Removed deprecated `sayHello()` method.
+* Initial stable release.

+## Upgrading from 0.1.x

+Change all calls to `sayHello()` to instead be to `sayHi()`.

+# 0.1.1

+* Deprecated the `sayHello()` method; use `sayHi()` instead.

+# 0.1.0

+* Initial development release.
+{% endprettify %}

 ## Public directories